 You’ll use the “civilian masks” for quick stops, like restrooms and the stronger filtering option, the KN95 Mask for longer trips where you need extra protection.

 How many masks do you need per person?

 The number of masks needed per person will vary depending on how long your trip is.
 Plan on having 1 disposable “civilian” mask per planned stop, and a couple “extras” for just-in-case and unplanned stops.

 Kids touch everything and in an ideal world, they’d wash their hands repeatedly after touching different surfaces, but we all know that’s not the case.
 And, even after they wash their hands after using a public restroom, they are bound to touch something else!

-Hand sanitizers, like Safeguard19’s Sanitizing Gel, sterilizes in just 15 seconds, is made with 70% alcohol and dries nearly instantly; which with kids is a huge plus!
+Hand sanitizers, like this sanitizing Gel, sterilizes in just a few seconds, is made with 75% alcohol and dries nearly instantly; which with kids is a huge plus!
 I keep this one in the car so we can easily pump after we get in.

-I also love a Hand and Surface Spray like this one, which is an anti-microbial hand and multi-purpose surface liquid cleanser with 70% alcohol base that leaves no residue on hands and surfaces inside a hotel room, for example.
+I also love a Hand and Surface Spray like this one, which is a multi-purpose surface liquid cleanser with 80% alcohol base that leaves no residue on hands and surfaces inside a hotel room, for example.